bttger/bloomberg-exchange-hackatum2022/notes.md

 # Tasks

+For now we will hard-code the security symbol that clients trade on the exchange.
+Though the database schema will support many securities.

 - order book server (OBS) starts
   - OBS subscribes to trade channel
   - -"- subscribes to order channel